 - Forward it along to your IT support team or provider for review.

 How to Stop Phishing Emails

-Train users with Security Awareness Training and test them via simulated phishing.
-According to Ponemon Institute’s 2017 State of Cybersecurity in SMB 54% of data breaches were caused by a negligent employee or contractor.
-Cybersecurity training doesn’t have to be expensive or boring.
-For SMB’s who utilize a managed IT services provider, ask your provider if Security Awareness Training is included in your contract.
+- For businesses who utilize a managed IT services provider, ask your provider if security awareness training is included in your contract.
 Testing employees also helps overcome the perpetual “Rules don’t apply” or “That stuff only happens to other people” mentality.
 And managers of employees who regularly catch the test phishing attempts can use this for employee recognition!

 >> Curious to learn more?
 Click here for our Complete Guide to Managed IT Services.

 Get Expert Help to Face Phishing Threats with Confidence

 Studies for many years in a row have shown that cyberattacks are becoming more targeted, more severe, and more sophisticated.
 By partnering with an experienced IT support provider like Astute Technology Management, you can ensure your business stays safe and secure.